All Iconismus icons are hand painted by UK based artist Catherine Young.

 What Iconismus offers

-Iconismus offers high quality images of Christian saints to enable Christians everywhere to draw closer in spirit to meaningful saints from the past, whether personal patron saints or people whose example they admire.
-The images are created in line with the style of traditional icons; some derive directly from existing icons, mosaics or statues, others are created from photographs.
-All are intended to help Christians to draw closer to their patron saints.
-Offering a spiritual window into eternity, and the reassurance of their prayers with ours, none of us need ever feel that we pray alone; none of us ever does.
+Iconismus offers the finest quality images of Christian saints to enable Christians everywhere to draw closer in spirit to meaningful saints from the past, whether personal patron saints or people whose example they admire.
+The images are created in harmony with the style of traditional icons; some derive directly from existing icons, mosaics or statues, others are created from photographs.

 All Iconismus images are hand painted onto high quality Loxley Gold box canvas, which means they do not require a frame.
 They are painted in acrylic and finished with 2 coats of varnish.
-They come supplied with D rings, in case you want to hang them on the wall.
+I can supply D rings, if required, to hang them on the wall.
 Pure 24 carat gold leaf highlights can be included if required, at an extra cost.

 Create your own iconostasis